jbilcke-hf/tikslop/README.md

 ## What is AiTube?

-AiTube 2 is a reboot of [AiTube 1](https://x.com/danielpikl/status/1737882643625078835), a project made in 2023 which generated AI videos in the background using LLM agents, to simulate an AI generated YouTube.
+AiTube 2 is a reboot of [AiTube 1](https://x.com/danielpikl/status/1737882643625078835), a project made in 2023 which generated AI videos in the background using LLM agents, to simulate an AI generated video platform.

 In [AiTube 2](https://x.com/flngr/status/1864127796945011016), this concept is put upside down: now the content is generated on demand (when the user types something in the latent search input) and on the fly (video chunks are generated within a few seconds and streamed continuously).